monnetproject/rdfconverters/README.md

 # Tools

-* `gate2rdf` - Convert GATE XML files to the CompanyProfile ontology RDF format.
+* `ie2rdf` - Convert XML files from information extraction to the CompanyProfile ontology RDF format.
+See the README.md in the ie2rdf directory for more details
 * `merge_graphs` - Utility to merge all RDF graphs in a directory into one file
 * `daxquintuples2rdf` - Converts Deutsche Borse quintuple data from DFKI into triples.
 * `xbrl2rdf` - Convert local XBRL formats into RDF (using the MFO ontologies).